ZhengxueCheng/Learned-Image-Compression-with-GMM-and-Attention/README.md

 # Learned-Image-Compression-with-GMM-and-Attention

-This repository contains the code for reproducing the results and trained models, in the following paper:
+This repository contains the code for reproducing the results with trained models, in the following paper:

 Learned Image Compression with Discretized Gaussian Mixture Likelihoods and Attention Modules. [arXiv](https://arxiv.org/abs/2001.01568)